BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

+* **The Troll**

-**The Troll** — The Cave Troll follows the usual profile for a Cave Troll.
+The Cave Troll follows the usual profile for a Cave Troll.
 The Troll will always move first in each Move phase, even before Heroic Moves, and will Charge the nearest model by the shortest possible route.
 If this is not possible, the player without Priority may move the Troll its full Move in a direction of their choice.

+* **The Trollslayer**

-**The Trollslayer** — Slaying a Troll is no easy feat, and a model who accomplishes this is clearly set for great things.
+Slaying a Troll is no easy feat, and a model who accomplishes this is clearly set for great things.
 If this is a **Warrior,** it will count as rolling A Hero in the Making after the game.
 If this is a **Hero,** they will receive a free roll on the Experience table, in addition to any other Experience bonuses.

 ![](../media/scenarios/battle_companies/tame_the_beast.jpg)

 ---

 ## HOLD THE LINE

-*One Battle Company has been tasked with guarding a path, mountain pass or similar, preventing anyone from passing through.
-A rival Battle Company is in desperate need of using the path in order to meet with the rest of their allies, and will have to fight their way through in order to reach them.*

 **STARTING POSITIONS**